 With more than 10,000 single-family homes, the Villages of Citrus Hills is definitely the largest and most impressive retirement community in the Crystal River area.
-They have been building and reselling homes here since 1982 and the typical house can cost anywhere from the low $100s all the way up to almost $1 million.
+They have been building and reselling homes here since 1982 and a wide variety of homes and homesite packages are available.

 The big attraction at the Villages of Citrus Hills is their fabulous collection of amenities.
 The community includes three 18-hole golf courses, a first-class tennis facility, three full service restaurants, and an entertainment calendar that is absolutely packed with exciting activities.

 Sound intriguing?
 Use this form to request more information:

 Crystal River offers residents almost endless opportunities for hiking, boating, fishing, birding, and many other types of nature experiences.
 The entire area revolves around the idea that getting close to nature is what life is all about.

 If exploring the natural beauty of the Gulf Coast is how you envisioned your retirement years, then the Crystal River area is the perfect place for you!

 Take a look at Northwest Cape Coral in Lee County and Punta Gorda in Charlotte County.
 Both on the Gulf Coast and far enough South to stay warm in the winter.
 We have had our second home here for almost 7 years and will retire here.